Keepsake Quilting FAQ

 Fat quarter: A fat quarter is a quarter yard cut that measures 18" x 22" rather than the standard 9" x 44" quarter yard.
 A great way to build your fabric collection!

-Kit: A kit contains everything you need for the top and binding of a quilt, or everything needed to make a project such as a doll or critter.
+Kit: A kit contains everything you need for the top and binding of a quilt. such as a doll or critter.

 PatternPlus™: A PatternPlus is a pattern which also includes one or more additional items such as fabric or embellishments to get you started quickly on your project.